 Short answer, the hard way.
 Long answer, by having a combination of real adult responsibilities to deal with coupled with the desire to reach something greater.

 Most people suck with money because they never learned how to manage it.
 There are two extremes: very poor children, and very rich children.
-It seems to me that the rich often have better odds of learning fiscal responsibility via familial osmosis but lack the necessity to adapt.
-For poor children, the pressure to adapt is present, but it runs against the “hive” mindset of other poor families that they often interact with.
+The rich have a better chance of learning fiscal responsibility via familial osmosis, but lack the necessity to adapt.
+Poor children have the necessity, but it runs counter to the “hive” mindset of other poor families that they grow up around.

 55k Gone in One year and I had no bills and I didn’t even drink!